 - 3.1.
 Authorisation of the activity is subject to the conditions contained in this authorisation, which form part of the environmental authorisation and are binding on the holder of the authorisation. - 3.2.
-Commencement for the purposes of all conditions of this authorisation means the start of any physical implementation in furtherance of the activity, including site preparation, clearance of vegetation, and any other action on the site. - 3.3.
+Commencement for the purposes of all conditions of this authorisation means the start of any physical implementation in furtherance of the activity, including site preparation, clearance of vegetation, and any other action on the site.

+- 3.3.
 The holder of the authorisation must ensure compliance with these conditions by any person acting on his or her behalf, including but not limited to, an agent, subcontractor, employee or person rendering a service to the holder of the authorisation. - 3.4.
 The activity which is authorised may only be carried out at the property indicated above. - 3.5.
 Any changes to, or deviations from, the project description set out in this authorisation must be approved, in writing, by the Department before such changes or deviations may be affected.
 In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further authorisation in terms of the regulations. - 3.6.
-The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place. - 3.7.
-If the impacts exceed the significance as predicted in the environmental impact assessment report, the authorisation may be suspended and/or withdrawn after proper procedures have been followed. - 3.8.
-In the event of any dispute concerning the significance of a particular impact, the opinion of the Department in respect of its significance will prevail. - 3.9.
-The Department may change or amend any of the conditions of this authorisation if, in the opinion of the Department, it is environmentally justified. - 3.10.
+If the impacts exceed the significance as predicted in the environmental impact assessment report, the authorisation may be suspended and/or withdrawn after proper procedures have been followed. - 3.7.
+In the event of any dispute concerning the significance of a particular impact, the opinion of the Department in respect of its significance will prevail. - 3.8.
+The Department may change or amend any of the conditions of this authorisation if, in the opinion of the Department, it is environmentally justified. - 3.9.
 This activity must commence within a period of ten (10) years from the date of issue.
 If commencement of the activity does not occur within that period, the authorisation lapses and a new application for environmental authorisation must be made in order for the activity to be undertaken, unless the holder of this environmental authorisation has lodged a valid application to amend the validity period of this authorisation before this authorisation lapses, in which case, this authorisation will remain valid.
-However, the activity, including site preparation, may not commence prior to the amendment application being decided. - 3.11.
-The activities with non-operational components must be completed within a period of ten (10) years from the date of commencement of the activities on site. - 3.12.
-The holder of this authorisation is responsible for compliance with the provisions for Duty of Care and Remediation of Environmental Damage contained in Section 28 of the National Environmental Management Act, 1998 (Act 107 of 1998).

-3.13.
-This authorisation does not negate the holder of the authorisation's responsibility to comply with any other statutory requirements that may be applicable to the undertaking of the activity, including, inter alia, the National Forests Act, 1998 (Act 84 of 1998), the National Water Act, 1998 (Act No. 36 of 1998), the National Environmental Management: Waste Act (Act 59 of 2008), the National Forests Act, 1998 (Act 84 of 1998), the Conservation of Agricultural Resources Act, 1983 (act 43 of 1983), as amended, the National Heritage Resources Act, 1999 (Act 25 of 1999), and the provisions of all relevant SABS and SANS standards.
+However, the activity, including site preparation, may not commence prior to the amendment application being decided. - 3.10.
+The holder of this authorisation is responsible for compliance with the provisions for Duty of Care and Remediation of Environmental Damage contained in Section 28 of the National Environmental Management Act, 1998 (Act 107 of 1998). - 3.11.
+This authorisation does not negate the holder of the authorisation's responsibility to comply with any other statutory requirements that may be applicable to the undertaking of the activity, including, inter alia, the National Forests Act, 1998 (Act 84 of 1998), the National Water Act, 1998 (Act No. 36 of 1998), the National Environmental Management: Waste Act (Act 59 of 2008), the National Forests Act, 1998 (Act 84 of 1998) and the provisions of all relevant SABS and SANS standards.